nicklafferty/craftycody/content/crafts/diy-stenciling-an-accent-wall-in-my-sunroom.md

 My second pass went better.
 I did a couple of techniques in smaller areas and found that the foam roller was still best, but I blotted most of the paint off onto a paper towel.
 There was a lot less bleeding as a result, but I'm still going to have to go back over the design with my grey paint to bring back some of those details.
 However, it created a watercolor-type effect that I just love.

 After all this experimentation, we decided to only paint one "vine" from top to bottom versus doing the whole wall.
 I think it would also look way too busy given the size of the stencil.
 One repeat will still add something to the room as well as create a lot less work for me.

+I actually enjoyed doing the touch-ups because it felt like I was really painting instead of using a stencil.
+I also kind of like tedious crafts.
+Just a little bit.
+When I finished, the whole thing looked a million times better and didn't take too long in retrospect.